BBC News presentation: 2013 White look

 Following BBC News' move to Broadcasting House on 18 March 2013, the on-screen presentation of BBC News was refreshed.
 The main titles remained the same however the channel logo was made smaller and stayed on screen for a few seconds after the titles.
+Most of the top-of-the-hour bulletins were broadcast from Studio E (of which case the titles included the trundle shot panning across the newsroom and studio), while World News simulcasts usually come from Studio C. Studio A and D are also sometimes used as a backup studio.
 The channel's astons were altered and the font was changed from Gill Sans to Helvetica Neue.
-Also, a new countdown sequence was used, this time featured more red beams and report filming, and the countdown and opening title music is slightly modified.
+Also, a new countdown sequence was used, this time featured more red beams and report filming, and the countdown and opening title music is largely modified.

 Channel production was changed to HD, although this was only visible during BBC TWO HD simulcasts prior to the 10 December 2013 launch of BBC News HD.

 2019 Reith redesign

 On 15 July 2019, the BBC rolled out its new on-air look replacing the layout seen since 2013, unifying the presentation used online and on other BBC on-air properties across news bulletins, the BBC News Channel, BBC Breakfast and local news bulletins.
 The new layout makes use of the BBC Reith typeface extensively, much like that used on other BBC channels, for example BBC Two.
 Text is generally larger, notably with headlines, with containing boxes strongly contrasting with the background, taking up more space on the screen, something that has drawn criticism for often obscuring the content behind.
 The BBC cites these changes as improving readability, making content easier to read on smartphones and tablets, for example on the BBC's official YouTube channels where content is often ripped straight from TV.
 As part of this redesign, the BBC replaced the long-used headline 'ticker', replacing it with headlines that scroll from the bottom individually, one at a time.
+On 25 April 2022, the logo was updated with the 2021 BBC blocks.